Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 The exercise for confidence is as follows:

-- Think of a time you felt great (or think of someone feeling great)
+- Think of a time you felt great

 - Move like when you felt great

-- Repeat to yourself an incantation (ie.: “I’m a f*cking god”)
+- Repeat to yourself an incantation (ie.: “I’m a f*cking God”)

 3. Expert Conversation